assembler-institute/sass-clone-instagram/README.md

 ## SASS has disadvantages?
 Which are?

 - The developer must have enough time to learn new features present in this preprocessor before using it.
-- Using Sass may cause losing benefits of browser's built-in element inspector.
+- Using Sass may cause losing benefits of the browser's built-in element inspector.
 - Code has to be compiled.
 - Difficult Troubleshooting.